Michigan Attorneys Providing Excellence in Estate Planning and Elder Care

 • Paying final expenses of the deceased

-• Filing tax returns of the trustor and make any necessary payments
+• Filing tax returns of the trustor and making any necessary payments

 • Providing a final accounting of the trust to all heirs and beneficiaries.